-Lather Father Hermann obtained two acres of land from Peter Evers and from John Vandecoevering for a cemetery.
-It is located one half mile north of the church and was cleared by volunteer help.
-In 1880 the bodies of Father Verboort, his parents, and others were transferred there from the prvious burial area next to the church.
+Lather Father Hermann obtained two acres of land from Peter Evers and John Vandecoevering for a cemetery.
+It is located one-half mile north of the church and was cleared by volunteer help.
+In 1880 the bodies of Father Verboort, his parents, and others were transferred there from the previous burial area next to the church.

 In June 1883 a larger church was built and dedicated to Mary under the title of "Our Lady of the Visitation".
-In the fall of that year John Ramsey Porter gave the seqoia trees which stand around the church.
+In the fall of that year, John Ramsey Porter gave the sequoia trees which stand around the church.
 Five new redwoods were planted in December 1974.

 When the new church was built in 1883 the old chapel was transformed into a two-room school.
-Lay teachers taught until the arrived of the Dominican Sisters from Mission San Jose, California.
+Lay teachers taught until the arrival of the Dominican Sisters from Mission San Jose, California.

 In 1890 the church was enlarged and shaped in the form of a cross, Rev. DeLatte was the pastor.
 Sisters of the Dominican had been recalled and in 1891 three Sisters of St. Mary in Oregon arrived to teach in the school.
 The pastor housed them in his cottage and he returned to the sacristy to live.
-People of the community treated the sisters as their own families, sharing their garden produce, fresh meat or homemade suasage.
-In 1894 the first school house was built and in 1895 it was established as public school district #97.
+People of the community treated the sisters as their own families, sharing their garden produce, fresh meat, or homemade sausage.
+In 1894 the first schoolhouse was built and in 1895 it was established as public school district #97.

-Rural mail delivereies were unheard of during those years.
-Whenever a farmer made a trip to Cornelius, where the people had a post office box, he brough back with him all the mail addressed to Verboort.
+Rural mail deliveries were unheard of during those years.
+Whenever a farmer made a trip to Cornelius, where the people had a post office box, he brought back with him all the mail addressed to Verboort.
 The mail was then placed in a large box at the entrance of the church for that purpose.